-Surrendering your Bedlington (or a cross) to Bedlington Terrier Rescue is not a retractable act, therefore it should be your last resort.
+Surrendering your Bedlington (or a cross) to Bedlington Terrier Rescue Foundation is not a retractable act, therefore it should be your last resort.
 If the reason for your decision to rehome is behavioural our Training and Behavioural team can discuss this with you and suggest you may want to try employing the help of a reputable trainer / behaviourist in your area before signing your dog over to us.
 We work with many reputable, qualified and experience positive reward based behaviourists that we are happy to recommend.

-BTR does not exist to provide temporary respite for pet owners with problems.
-When a dog is officially signed over to us for whatever reason, all persons offering new homes for rescued dogs have to give their assurance that the criteria laid down by the BTR are adhered to.
+BTRF does not exist to provide temporary respite for pet owners with problems.
+When a dog is officially signed over to us for whatever reason, all persons offering new homes for rescued dogs have to give their assurance that the criteria laid down by the BTRF are adhered to.

 To reduce the stress on the dog and yourselves we would always encourage you to keep them until we can find a new home for them, rather than rehoming them with one of our foster carers.
 We get a detailed history of the pet by asking you to fill out a Surrender Dog History Form.
 We ask you to be as honest as you can when filling out the form - if dogs are being surrendered because of behavioural issues we need to know this as it is not only unfair to the new owners adopting your dog but also to the dog if it has to come back to us for rehoming again.

 Behavioural Assessments: We always arrange a Behavioural Assessment for all the dogs that are gifted to us.
 The assessment is necessary to make sure that we are able to place the dog in the right home and offer the appropriate positive reward based training / behavioural back up and support where needed.
 We would ask that the gifting owner covers the cost of this assessment (generally in the region of £80 - £100) or at least donates towards the cost of the assessment.

 When we’ve found a potential new owner we’ll arrange for them to contact you to discuss the dog.
 The benefits of this is that it saves the dog from additional stress of staying in a new foster home as they’ll go straight from one loving home to another.
 It also means the surrendering owner can meet the new owner and find out more about where their pet will be going.
 We also ask the potential new owner to be available for a home check and then a Meet and Greet with the dog before the adoption takes place.